Policy and Procedure #407.0 Accessibility

 1. request transportation for students with disabilities as required and in following the procedural responsibilities as outlined in Board Policy and Procedure #680, Student Transportation;

-3. communicate to STS all required transportation forms and additional documentation which details the individual transportation and assistance needs of each student.
+3. communicate to STS all required transportation forms and additional documentation which detail the individual transportation and assistance needs of each student.

 3.3 Student Transportation Services shall: